 Hantavirus Pulmonary Syndrome (HPS) is caused by infection with hantaviruses.
-HPS was first recognized in North America when a cluster of cases was diagnosed in the southwestern US.
-Infection in humans causes acute, severe respiratory disease with a mortality rate of 38%.
-Rodents are the primary reservoir hosts of hantaviruses and are asymptomatic carriers, with the white-footed mouse and the deer mouse being the primary reservoir hosts in Illinois.
+HPS was first recognized in North America when a cluster of cases was diagnosed in the southwestern U.S. Infection in humans causes acute, severe respiratory disease with a mortality rate of 38 percent.
+Rodents are the primary reservoir hosts of hantaviruses and are asymptomatic carriers.
 Human infection occurs when virus particles aerosolized from rodent urine, feces, or saliva are inhaled or by handling rodents (Davidson and Nettles 1997).
-As of January 8, 2016 the CDC reports three cases of confirmed Hantavirus known to be contracted in Illinois (CDC 2016a).

 Tularemia, also known as rabbit fever, is a disease caused by the bacterium Fracisella tularensis.
 Tularemia typically infects animals such as rodents, rabbits, and hares.
 Usually, people become infected through the bite of infected ticks or tabanid flies, by handling infected sick or dead animals, by eating or drinking contaminated food or water, or by inhaling airborne bacteria.
-About 200 human cases of tularemia are reported each year in the U.S, and 21 cases have been confirmed in Illinois since 2010 (CDC 2016b).
+About 200 human cases of tularemia are reported each year in the U.S, and 122 cases have been confirmed in Missouri since 2010 (CDC 2016).
 Without treatment with appropriate antibiotics, tularemia can be fatal (Dennis et al. 2001).
 The causative agent of tularemia is one of the most infectious pathogenic bacteria known, requiring as few as 10 organisms to cause disease.
 The Working Group on Civilian Biodefense considers tularemia to be a dangerous potential biological weapon because of its extreme infectivity, ease of dissemination, and substantial capacity to cause illness and death (Dennis et al. 2001).

 Rabies is an acute, fatal viral disease of mammals most often transmitted through the bite of a rabid animal.
 Rabies is preventable, but it is fatal without prior vaccination or post-exposure treatment.
-From 2010 through 2015, a total of 418 animals have tested positive for rabies in Illinois (IDPH 2016b).
-All positive animals were bats, except for one cow.
+From 2010 through 2015, a total of 217 animals have tested positive for rabies in Missouri.
+Those positive animals included 124 bats, 82 skunks, five dogs, five cats, and one horse (MDHSS 2016b).

 Foreign Animal Diseases: International trade and travel and the popularity of exotic pets have resulted in an ongoing risk of foreign animal disease introduction.
 In some cases, these diseases may be transmissible to humans.
-For example, in 2003, 16 individuals in Illinois and 65 individuals in five other Midwestern states were diagnosed as having contracted monkey pox from pet prairie dogs and/or other exotic rodents (APHIS 2003).
+For example, in 2003, two individuals in Missouri and 79 individuals in five other Midwestern states were diagnosed as having contracted monkey pox from pet prairie dogs and/or other exotic rodents (APHIS 2003).
 Symptoms of monkey pox in humans included fever, cough, rash and swollen lymph nodes.
 The prairie dogs were believed to have contracted the disease from African rodents imported for sale as pets.